Tim Willits

-Tim Willits is the former studio director, co-owner, and level designer of id Software, the American video game developer company.
+Tim Willits is the former studio director, co-owner, and level designer of id Software.
 As of August 2019, Willits is the chief creative officer at Saber Interactive.
 He became a Director of 3D Realms with Saber Interactive’s acquisition of the company.

 Biography

 Willits is a computer science and business graduate of the University of Minnesota and a former member of the University of Minnesota Army ROTC program.
 Willits was the battalion cadet-command sergeant major (C/CSM) during his junior year and attended ROTC Advanced Camp at Fort Lewis, Washington during the summer between his junior and senior years of college.
 After an injury during the summer, Willits completed two rotations, being assigned to both the first and seventh cadet regiments during that summer.
 He held the rank of cadet-major (C/MAJ) during his senior year and was assigned as the battalion training officer.

 Personal life

 Married for the second time in 2009, Willits currently lives in a Dallas suburb with his wife, Alison Barron Willits.
 Together, both of them have triplets.